brian404/v2ray_script/README.md

 #  NginxV2Ray Installation Script

-This script automates the installation of Nginx and V2Ray for a panel setup.
+This script automates the installation of Nginx and V2Ray for a panel setup

 ```bash
 # Download the Script